inrae/jupyterhub-vm/README.md

 ![Overview](images/overview.png)
 * **Input**:  an ISO file corresponding to the chosen operating system, downloaded from the Internet
-* **Output**:  an instance of the operational virtual machine on the [Genouest OpenStack cloud](https://www.genouest.org/2017/03/02/cluster/); in the upper part, all the configuration files used for the automatic generation of the virtual machine.
+* **Output**:  an instance of the operational virtual machine on an OpenStack Cloud (e.g. [Genouest OpenStack cloud](https://www.genouest.org/2017/03/02/cluster/)); in the upper part, all the configuration files used for the automatic generation of the virtual machine.

-The tested versions are Packer v1.15.0 && Vagrant 2.4.9
+The workflow implementation was carried out with Packer v1.15.0, Vagrant 2.4.9 and VirtualBox 7.2.6.

 <br>